-NOTE: In some cases, there may be ways other than § 1172.1 to get a court to resentence you, such as a resentencing motion, a direct appeal from your sentence, or a state court petition for writ of habeas corpus.
-A court might have authority to resentence you at any time if your sentence was "unauthorized" when it was originally imposed (meaning that there is no way a court could lawfully have given you that sentence at that time).
-If the judgment in your case is not yet final when there is a change in the law, you might be entitled to ask for resentencing as part of your direct appeal.
-There might also be other sentencing issues that you can raise if your case is on direct appeal.
-If you think you might have one of these situations, you should try to discuss your case with your sentencing attorney or criminal appeal attorney, or with the public defender's office or another private criminal defense attorney.
+NOTE: In some cases, there may be ways other than § 1172.1 to get a court to resentence you, such as a resentencing motion based on some other change in the law, a direct appeal from your sentence, or a state court petition for writ of habeas corpus.
+Also, if your sentence was "unauthorized" when it was imposed (meaning that there was no way the court could have lawfully given you that sentence at the that time), the court may have authority to correct the sentence if notified of the error by CDCR or if you file a petition for writ of habeas corpus.
+(See People v.
+Boyd (2024) 103 Cal.App.5th 56 [habeas petition]; People v.
+Codinha (2023) 92 Cal.App.5th 976.)
+Whether you have a good case for resentencing and what type of legal action you can use will depend on factors such as the issue you want to raise, whether or not your case is still on direct appeal, how long ago you were convicted and sentenced.
+The law is complicated, so you should try to discuss your case with your sentencing attorney or criminal appeal attorney, or with the public defender's office or another private criminal defense attorney.